tweag/nickel/doc/basics/typing.md

 }) : {partial1: Num, partial2: Num}
 ```

-The problem here is that the requirement of `addTotal` is that both arguments
+The problem here is that for this code to run fine, the requirement of
-have a field `total: Num`, but could very well have other fields, for all we
+`addTotal` should be that both arguments have a field `total: Num`, but could
+very well have other fields, for all we care.
+Unfortunately, we don't know right
-care.
-Unfortunately, we don't know right now how to express this constraint.
-The
+now how to express this constraint.
+The current annotation is too restrictive,
-type signature is too restrictive here, because it imposes that arguments have
+because it imposes that arguments have exactly one field `total: Num`, and
-exactly one field `total: Num`, and nothing more.
+nothing more.

-To solve the issue, Nickel has *row polymorphism*.
-The idea is similar to
+To express such constraints, Nickel features *row polymorphism*.
+The idea is
-polymorphism, but instead substituting a parameter for a single type, we can
+similar to polymorphism, but instead substituting a parameter for a single type,
-substitute it for a sequence of fields.
-Let us first fix our working example:
+we can substitute a parameter for a sequence of fields.
+Let us first fix our
+working example:

 ```nickel
 (let addTotal: forall a b. {total: Num | a} -> {total: Num | b} -> Num